Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics

-Based on these themes, we decided to ask the following questions of each of the toolkits: \begin{itemize} \item What language does the toolkit use to describe values and ethics? \item What does the toolkit say about the users and other stakeholders of the AI systems to whom the toolkit aims its attention? \item What type of work is needed to enact the toolkit's guidance in practice? \item What does the toolkit say about the organizational context in which workers must apply the toolkit? \end{itemize}
+Based on these themes, we decided to ask the following questions of each of the toolkits to further our analysis: \begin{itemize} \item What language does the toolkit use to describe values and ethics? \item What does the toolkit say about the users and other stakeholders of the AI systems to whom the toolkit aims its attention? \item What type of work is needed to enact the toolkit's guidance in practice? \item What does the toolkit say about the organizational context in which workers must apply the toolkit? \end{itemize}

 Each author read closely through one third of the toolkits, found textual examples that addressed each of these questions, and posted those examples onto sticky notes in an online whiteboard.
-Collectively, all the authors conducted thematic analysis and affinity diagramming on the online whiteboard, inductively clustering examples into higher-level themes (following \cite{braun2006using}), which we report on in the findings section.
+Collectively, all the authors conducted thematic analysis and affinity diagramming on the online whiteboard, inductively clustering examples into higher-level themes, which we report on in the findings section.